DominikNeumaier/TutoredProject/README.md

 ## Usage

 ### Phase 1: Training in Simulation

-**This phase uses the standard ROBOTIS implementation without modifications.**
+**This phase uses the standard ROBOTIS implementation with modification to the dqn_training.py .**

 We used release **v1.0.1** from the official repository:
 ```bash